mapcrafter/mapcrafter/docs/configuration.rst

 .. code-block:: ini

-    # Directory where mapcrafter will save rendered maps
+    # Directory where Mapcrafter will save rendered maps
     output_dir = /home/user/myworld_mapcrafter

     # Directory of your Minecraft world